Meet Jamie Fischer

 In 2004 she was inducted into the inaugural class of Centerville (OH) High School Athletic Hall of Fame, and is the only person ever to letter in 5 different sports there.

 Her students range in level from complete beginners to those playing in the professional ranks.
-A short list of student accomplishments includes qualifiers for USGA National Championships (US Women’s Senior and Mid-Am as well as US Senior Men’s Open), IL High School State Championship Team members, US Kids Golf World Championship, LPGA Legends Tour Winner, four Division I collegiate scholarship winners, and 8 club championships.
+A short list of student accomplishments includes qualifiers for USGA National Championships (US Women’s Senior and Mid-Am as well as US Senior Men’s Open), IL High School State Championship Team members, US Kids Golf World Championship, LPGA Legends Tour Winner, five Division I collegiate scholarship winners, and 8 club championships.

 - Coach and Player Journey Together